ehanahamed/quizfreely/docs/dev/production/web-setup.md

 If the systemd service is running successfully, quizfreely's website should be on port `:8080` by default.

 We use Caddy to let the quizfreely-web process on port `:8080` be accessed from `quizfreely.com` with https.
-See [caddy-setup.md](./caddy-setup.md) to set it up.
+See [caddy-setup.md](./caddy-setup.md) to finish setting up Quizfreely's website.